Skip to main content

 Yes.
 Claude reads the slide master, layouts, fonts, and color scheme in your deck and uses them when generating or editing slides.
 It aims to maintain template compliance, though you should always review output for complex templates.

-Can I use Claude in PowerPoint with sensitive data?
+Can I use Claude for PowerPoint with sensitive data?

-Claude in PowerPoint works within your existing security framework.
+Claude for PowerPoint works within your existing security framework.
 For highly sensitive or regulated data, ensure you follow your organization's data handling policies.

 What happens to my chat history?